 \subsection{Linguistic Similarity Measurement}

-We use text embeddings to measure the linguistic similarity between publication titles and abstracts written by authors affiliated with institutions in non-English speaking countries and those written by authors affiliated with U.S. institutions only.
-Text embeddings are vector representations in a high dimensional semantic space, where proximity reflects similarity in language use as well as underlying content.
-We use SciBERT rather than general BERT because it is pretrained from scratch on scientific text and employs a domain specific vocabulary.
-This allows SciBERT to represent technical terms more accurately and better model the linguistic patterns typical of scientific writing \citep{beltagy2019scibert}.
+We use text embeddings to measure the linguistic similarity between publication titles and abstracts by authors with institution affiliations to non-English-speaking countries and by authors with U.S.\ institution affiliations only.
+Text embeddings are vector representations in a high-dimensional semantic space, where proximity reflects similarity in language use and in underlying content.
+Because embeddings capture both style and content, all similarity comparisons are conditioned on field and publication year, so the remaining variation reflects differences in expression within comparable scientific contexts.
+We use SciBERT rather than general BERT because it is pretrained from scratch on scientific text, employs a domain-specific vocabulary that represents technical terms more accurately, and better models the linguistic patterns typical of scientific writing \citep{beltagy2019scibert}.